jamesprior/mastodon_docker_swarm/README.md

 # Troubleshotting

 Someimes docker fails to start containers.
-Try `sudo service docker restart` on the machine with the issues
+Try `sudo service docker restart` on the machine with the issues.
+Beware that the assets are not recompiled on each change.
+If you need to re-deploy the stack do it manually, use portainer, or taint the terraform resource and terraform apply.